nanoporetech/megalodon/README.rst

 The ``--guppy-params`` argument will pass arguments directly to the ``guppy_basecall_server`` initialization call.
 For example to optimize GPU usage, the following option might be specified: ``--guppy-params "--num_callers 5 --ipc_threads 6"``

-Finally the ``--guppy-timeout`` arguments ensures that a run will not stall on a small number of reads taking a very long time (default 30 seconds per batch of 50 reads).
+Finally the ``--guppy-timeout`` arguments ensures that a run will not stall on few reads or with lower compute resources.
-The ``Pyguppy get completed reads invalid error "Something went wrong. return_code: result.failed"`` error indicate that the Guppy server is overwhelmed.
+The ``Guppy server unable to recieve read`` error indicate that the Guppy server is overwhelmed.
-Consider lowering the ``--processes`` and/or ``--reads-per-guppy-batch`` values to reduce these errors.
+Consider lowering the ``--processes`` and/or ``--guppy-concurrent-reads`` values to reduce these errors.
 Finding the right balance for these parameters can help achieve optimal performance on a system.

 Disk Performance Considerations